-This article is the first in a series of posts describing how the MatchMiner project is used at the Dana-Farber Cancer Institute to enable more efficient matching of cancer patients to clinical trials.
+This article is the first in a series of posts describing how the MatchMiner platform is used at the Dana-Farber Cancer Institute to enable more efficient matching of cancer patients to clinical trials.

 At the Dana-Farber Cancer Institute (DFCI), hundreds of clinical trials are being conducted at any given time.
 Many of the trials have complex eligibility criteria and it’s an ongoing challenge to find the right patients to enroll on the right trials.